Lightstreamer/Lightstreamer-example-StockList-client-gi/README.md

 This application uses the <b>JavaScript Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server and uses the <b>General Interface API</b> to display the real-time data.<br>

-In this application, five stock quotes are displayed in real time.
+In this application, five stock quotes are displayed in real-time.
 The demo page contains two tables, both of which receive the real-time data flow from Lightstreamer Server.
 The table at the top is managed by the Lightstreamer JavaScript Client, though embedded inside GI.
-The table at the bottom is a GI table (in which you can drag, resize and sort columns) and is updated by the Lightstreamer Javascript Client.
+The table at the bottom is a GI table (in which you can drag, resize, and sort columns) and is updated by the Lightstreamer Javascript Client.
 GI-based pop-up windows show the price charts produced by the Lightstreamer JavaScript Client.<br>

 The demo includes the following client-side functionalities:
 * A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 10 items, subscribed to in <b>MERGE</b> mode feeding both a [StaticGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/StaticGrid.html) and the GI widget.